-Napoleon Bonaparte was one of the greatest military leaders in the history and he created his own footprints in the history of Europe.
-He was born as Napoleon Buonaparte in a Corsician city of Ajacaccio in the year 1769.
-Because of his shortness, he was nicknamed as ‘Little Corporal’.
+Napoleon Bonaparte was one of the greatest military leaders in history and created his own footprints in the history of Europe.
+He was born Napoleon Buonaparte in a Corsican city of Ajaccio in 1769.
+Because of his shortness, he was nicknamed ‘Little Corporal.’

 After his education, Napoleon became a second lieutenant in the French army in 1785.
-After the successful French Revolution (1789-83), Napoleon actively took part in a war against British at Toulon for France.
+After the successful French Revolution (1789-83), Napoleon actively took part in a war against the British at Toulon for France.
 Napoleon was imprisoned for ten days on suspicion of treason after he refused an assignment to lead the Army of the West.
-But as reward for this punishment, he was later appointed as the commander of the army on the Interior in 1795.
+But as a reward for this punishment, he was later appointed the army’s commander of the Interior in 1795.

-Love life of Napoleon went parallel with his war history.
+The love life of Napoleon went parallel with his war history.
 He had affairs with many women and had many mistresses also, but three women of his acquaintance had made separate and distinctive marks in the love life of this great hero.
-They were his first wife Josephine de Beauharniais, his mistress Maria Walewska and his second wife Maria Louise.
+They were his first wife, Josephine de Beauharnais; his mistress, Maria Walewska; and his second wife, Maria Louise

-In 1795 Napoleon met Josephine in a party hosted by Paul Barras, Napoleon’s mentor and “de facto” Governor of France.
-At that time Josephine was the mistress of Paul Barras.
-Napoleon was 26 years old and the age of Josephine was 32, at the time of their first meeting.
+In 1795 Napoleon met Josephine at a party hosted by Paul Barras, Napoleon’s mentor and “de facto” Governor of France.
+At that time, Josephine was the mistress of Paul Barras.
+Napoleon was 26 years old, and the age of Josephine was 32 at the time of their first meeting.

-Josephine’s original name was Marie Josephe Rose Tascher de la Pagerie and she was born to a poor family as the first of three daughters of a gambling-addict father.
-She was earlier married to an aristocrat Alexandre de Beauharniais at the age of sixteen.
+Josephine’s original name was Marie Josephe Rose Tascher de la Pagerie, and she was born to a poor family as the first of three daughters of a gambling-addict father.
+She was earlier married to an aristocrat Alexandre de Beauharnais at the age of sixteen.
 She had a son (Eugene) and a daughter (Hortense) from this marriage.
 But that marriage was over when she was twenty years of age.
-In one instance in 1794, she was arrested with Alexandre for treason and imprisoned in a prison in Paris.
-Alexandere was tried and executed but because of some luck Josephine escaped unharmed and became the mistress of Paul Barras.
+In one instance, in 1794, she was arrested with Alexandre for treason and imprisoned in prison in Paris.
+Alexandere was tried and executed, but because of some luck, Josephine escaped unharmed and became the mistress of Paul Barras.

 At the time of the first meeting of Josephine with Napoleon in 1975, Paul Barras was in search to find a way to avoid Josephine because he wanted to accommodate a new mistress in her place.
-So for Josephine, this meeting with the young hero Napoleon was an opportunity to find a means to survive in the French society.
-Napoleon also was in search of wife and he was not concerned about the age of Josephine because he believed that he will get more acceptances in the society, if he marries an elder woman.
+So for Josephine, this meeting with the young hero Napoleon was an opportunity to find a means to survive in French society.
+Napoleon also was in search of a wife, and he was not concerned about the age of Josephine because he believed that he would get more acceptance in the society if he married an elder woman.

 Josephine was a good actress and had all the virtues of a fallen woman.
 She tried very hard to seduce Napoleon in the first meeting itself.
-She found success in her effort and they have married in March 1796.
-A few days after marriage, Napoleon left his newly wed wife in Paris and went to lead a battle against Italians and Austrians.
+She found success in her effort, and they married in March 1796.
+A few days after marriage, Napoleon left his newlywed wife in Paris and went to lead a battle against Italians and Austrians.

 Napoleon was truly in love with his wife and showed his sincere feelings towards Josephine in many love letters he sent to her.
-But, Josephine had taken this marriage as the convenience to get good living circumstances for herself and for her children.
+But Josephine had taken this marriage as a convenience to get good living circumstances for herself and her children.
 She continued to flirt with others in the society, as before, while Napoleon was away from Paris.
 But while sending replies to the love letters of Napoleon, she showed a lot of intimacy and shared her grief with her husband for being living alone even after marriage.
-Many of the colleagues and staff officers of Napoleon were aware about the adulteries of Josephine, but Napoleon never doubted Josephine’s love of towards him.
+Many of the colleagues and staff officers of Napoleon were aware of the adulteries of Josephine, but Napoleon never doubted Josephine’s love for him.

-He returned to Paris after winning the battle and in 1798 and the he lead an army of thirty five thousand men to conquer Egypt.
+He returned to Paris after winning the battle, and in 1798, he led an army of thirty-five thousand men to conquer Egypt.
 In October 1799, Napoleon was chosen to head the government with unlimited powers.
-He regained the French control of Italy after defeating Austrians.
-During his rule, he established the Bank of France, reformed the legal system of the country by setting up some new laws known as the Code of Napoleon and reorganized the education system also.
+He regained the French control of Italy after defeating the Austrians.
+During his rule, he established the Bank of France, reformed the country's legal system by setting up some new laws known as the Code of Napoleon and reorganized the education system.

-Napoleon sincerely wanted an heir to name as his successor, but Josephine was not able to bear a child for him.
-At last he has lost interest in Josephine and he ceased to love her anymore.
-This time, miraculously, Josephine begun to love her husband sincerely because of some unknown reason.
-But Napoleon showed no further interest in her but he allowed her to retain the title of Empress and provided for her and for her children.
+Napoleon sincerely wanted an heir to name as his successor, but Josephine could not bear a child for him.
+At last, he has lost interest in Josephine and ceased to love her anymore.
+This time, Josephine miraculously began loving her husband sincerely because of some unknown reason.
+But Napoleon showed no further interest in her, but he allowed her to retain the title of Empress and provided for her and her children.
 Josephine continued to love Napoleon till her death in 1814.

 Napoleon and Maria Walewska

 Napoleon, after losing his love for Josephine, had mistress after mistress.
-In 1807, Napoleon met the Countess Maria Walewska in Warsaw, Poland.
+In 1807, Napoleon met Countess Maria Walewska in Warsaw, Poland.
 She was very beautiful and very young.
-At that time Maria was at the age of twenty, but already married to a 71 year old Count Anastase Walewski.
-But this marriage bond did not become an obstacle to the Napoleon’s affinity to Maria.
-She lived with Napoleon for many weeks in Paris and in Vienna.
+At that time, Maria was twenty but already married 71-year-old Count Anastase Walewski.
+But this marriage bond did not become an obstacle to Napoleon’s affinity with Maria.
+She lived with Napoleon for many weeks in Paris and Vienna.

 Napoleon divorced Josephine in March 1810.
-A son was born out of wedlock, by Maria Walewska to Napoleon in May 1810.
-The name given to the newborn baby was Alexandre Florian Joseph Walewski, because Maria was legally married to the Count at the time of giving birth to her son.
-But the Count legally recognized Alexandre as his heir and later that child became Count Walewski.
-Maria truly loved Napoleon and her devotion and love was perfectly sincere.
+A son was born out of wedlock by Maria Walewska to Napoleon in May 1810.
+The name given to the newborn baby was Alexandre Florian Joseph Walewski because Maria was legally married to the Count at the time of giving birth to her son.
+But the Count legally recognized Alexandre as his heir, and later that child became Count Walewski.
+Maria truly loved Napoleon, and her devotion and love were perfectly sincere.
 She even visited Napoleon when he was in exile in Elba.

 Napoleon and Marie Louise